 - The farm preserves open space and farmland in an area of Tucson traditionally farmed for many years

 Outreach and Education.
-Cathy works to increase Felicia’s Farm’s impact, produces and manages communications, helps coordinate farm activities, and assists with coordination of volunteers and educational activities.
+Cathy works to increase Felicia’s Farm’s impact at the farm and in the community.
+Cathy produces and manages communications, plans and coordinates farm activities, and designs and implements volunteer and educational activities.

 Production Manager and Volunteer Coordinator Alex is passionate about sustainable growing practices and making nutrient-dense foods more readily available to everyone.
 Alex leads the production and works with volunteers around the farm to accomplish the day-to-day tasks that help us provide fresh eggs and produce to those in need in Tucson.